 Flanken style short ribs are thinly cut across the bone into approximately 1/2-inch thick slices and each piece contains a few pieces of bone.
 English style short ribs are cut parallel to the bone so that a thick piece of meat rests on the bone; this style of short ribs are usually 2 to 6 inches long.

 How to Cook Short Ribs: What’s the Best Way to Cook Short Ribs?

 I like to sear my short ribs and then cook them low and slow (unless I’m using a pressure cooker, which speeds up the process).
 The end result is melt-in-your mouth tender and flavorful meat.

-You can cook short ribs in a slow cooker, in an Instant Pot (or pressure cooker), or in a Dutch oven in the oven.
 For more information on how to cook short ribs using these different cooking methods, please see this post, which also has a recipe for Short Ribs Tostadas with Pineapple Salsa and Cotija.

 More Delicious Short Ribs Recipes: